twoslashes/twoslash/docs/refs/options.md

 ### `errors`

 TypeScript error codes to be presented in the code.
-Use space to separate multiple error codes.
+Use spaces to separate multiple error codes.

 ```ts twoslash input
 // @errors: 2322 2588